elehcimd/stratosphere/README.md

 ### How does it work?

-The system relies on [mitmproxy](https://mitmproxy.org/) to intercept your web traffic (both desktop and mobile), building a knowledge base with [SQLite](https://sqlite.org/) that is later accessed by a suite of web apps built with [Jupyter](https://jupyter.org/) and [Voilà](https://voila.readthedocs.io/en/stable/).
+The system relies on [mitmproxy](https://mitmproxy.org/) to intercept the web traffic (both desktop and mobile), building a knowledge base with [SQLite](https://sqlite.org/) that is later accessed by a suite of web apps built with [Jupyter](https://jupyter.org/) and [Voilà](https://voila.readthedocs.io/en/stable/).
 The architecture is cross platform and runs locally inside a Docker container.

 ### Useful Docker parameters